-- 300 Series-Public Information Activities,
+- 300 Series Public Information Activities,

-- 400 Series-Mapping and Regulations,
+- 400 Series Mapping & Regulations,

-- 500 Series-Flood Damage Reduction Activities, and
+- 500 Series Flood Damage Reduction Activities, and

-- 600 Series-Warning and Response.
+- 600 Series Warning and Response.

-These series are the subject of the four main sections of the Coordinator's Manual.
-They incorporate recognition for community efforts to inform the public, prevent future flood damage, address existing flood problems, and prepare for flood emergencies.
+These series are the subject of the four main sections of the Coordinator's Manual and recognize community efforts to inform the public, prevent future flood damage, address existing flood problems, and prepare for flood emergencies.